APPLICATION DEADLINE: December 16th, 2017

 2. E-mail Application:

-Download the General Application form here and send your application directly to firstname.lastname@example.org.
+Download the AIR application form and send your application directly to firstname.lastname@example.org.
 Please ensure that all attachments are less than 5MB.
 Be sure to add the artistic discipline you are applying under i.e. visual arts/performing arts; music, etc followed by a dash and your full name in the email subject field.
 If your attachments are larger than 5MB, you can upload them using Google Drive and share a link to the folder with us.
-You may also use Dropbox or WeTransfer.
-These are all free services.

 PARTICIPATING RESIDENCY PROGRAMMES